opxcore/log-manager/README.md

 dependency injections.
 All loggers will be resolved on demand and instanced for future use.
 All parameters except `'driver'` will be passed to logger constructor as parameters.

-Additionally you can bind custom created logger:
+Additionally, you can bind custom created logger:

 ```php
 $manager->bind('custom_logger', function() {